These chocolate icebox cookies are rich, buttery, and so soft they’ll melt in your mouth.

 - Cinnamon.
 Just a touch of spice does wonders for the cookies’ flavor.

 - Butter.
 For super-rich and buttery cookies.
-Use unsalted butter, so that you can control how much sodium goes into the cookies.
+Use room-temperature, unsalted butter, so that you can control how much sodium goes into the cookies.

 - Egg.
 Just one is enough to make the cookies ultra-rich and tender.